A family recipe, this pineapple carrot muffin recipe is moist and not too sweet. It’s everything you want in a breakfast muffin or a snack on the go.

 Despite living in Canada we almost always have fresh pineapple in the house for after dinner and frozen pineapple in the freezer for smoothies.

-However, we always use canned pineapple because you know it’s ripe, sweet and there’s lots of juice to have.
+However, we always use canned pineapple (tidbits but you can also use crushed) because you know it’s ripe, sweet and there’s lots of juice to have.

 Where Do I Buy Grated Carrot?